Skip to content

 Security

-- Each request to the API has to be made on behalf of a certain SlashDB user.
-In above picture they are John, App1 and App2.
-These users can be authenticated by passing valid credentials using one of available methods: provide a cookie, basic authentication or API key.
+Each request to the API must be made as a specific SlashDB user.
+In the diagram above, they are John, App1 and App2.
+These users can be authenticated by passing valid credentials using one of these methods:

-- Each SlashDB user (pictured in blue) can be mapped to a database login (more on that in User Configuration section).
-As a result, every request from that user will execute queries in the database under privileges the assigned database user (db_user1, db_user2 or db_admin as pictured above in purple).
-Database permissions are effectively passed on to SlashDB user.
+Each SlashDB user (light blue in the diagram) can be mapped to a database login.
+Once a mapping has been created, the user can execute queries on the database with the privileges of the assigned database account (db_user1, db_user2 or db_admin, purple in the diagram).
+Database permissions are effectively passed on to the SlashDB user.

-- A mobile application sends SlashDB credentials using Basic Authentication method.
-The credentials identifies the mobile application as SlashDB user App1, which uses database login db_user2 when connecting to the database.
-Effectively App1 can only SELECT data.
+A mobile application sends SlashDB credentials using the Basic Authentication method.
+The credentials identifies the mobile application as SlashDB user App1, which uses the database account db_user2 for the database.
+App1 can only SELECT data.

-- Another application utilizes an API key to authenticate, which is sent with every request.
-The application is recognized as SlashDB user App2, which uses database login db_admin.
-Effectively this application can SELECT, UPDATE, INSERT and DELETE data.
+A backend process utilizes an API key to authenticate, which is sent with every request.
+The application is recognized as SlashDB user App2, which uses database account db_admin.
+This application can SELECT, UPDATE, INSERT and DELETE data.

 admin